MicrosoftDocs/VBA-Docs/api/Access.Chart.CategoryAxisFontColor.md

 ---
-title: Chart.CategoryAxisFontColor Property (Access)
+title: Chart.CategoryAxisFontColor property (Access)
 keywords: vbaac10.chm6134
 f1_keywords:
 - vbaac10.chm6134
 ms.prod: access
 api_name:
 - Access.Chart.CategoryAxisFontColor
-ms.date: 05/02/2018
+ms.date: 11/28/2018
 ---

-# Chart.CategoryAxisFontColor Property (Access)
+# Chart.CategoryAxisFontColor property (Access)

 Returns or sets the font color used by the category axis.
-Read/write **Long** .
+Read/write **Long**.

-You can use a **[system color constant](../../language/reference/user-interface-help/system-color-constants.md)** or the RGB function to set a color programmatically as shown in the example below.
+You can use a **[system color constant](../../language/reference/user-interface-help/system-color-constants.md)** or the RGB function to set a color programmatically as shown in the following example.
 You can also browse and select a color from the Design View palette.

 ## Syntax

 _expression_ . **CategoryAxisFontColor**

- _expression_ A variable that represents a **Chart** object.
+_expression_ A variable that represents a **[Chart](Access.Chart.md)** object.

 ## Example

 In this example the **CategoryAxisFontColor** is initially set to a system color constant before it is changed to an RGB value.

 ```vb
 With myChart
  MsgBox ("Applying a system color constant")